xan2622/awesome-blender/README.md

 - [Pro-Lighting: Skies](https://blendermarket.com/products/pro-lighting-skies): allows you to instantly change your outdoor lighting to any time of the day, any weather. [$]
 - [Rotate an HDRI](https://gumroad.com/l/XQYEl): Addon allows you to rotate HDRI with the mouse in the style of "Marmoset toolbag" ..
 See also its [BlenderArtists thread](https://blenderartists.org/t/rotate-an-hdri-addon-for-blender-2-8x/1178283).
 - [Target Spot](https://blenderartists.org/t/target-spot/1203316): allows you to add a 3dsmax style target spotlight.
+- [HDRI Sun Aligner](https://github.com/akej74/hdri-sun-aligner): HDRI Sun Aligner is a Blender 2.8 addon for automatically rotating an object (e.g. a sun) to match the brightest point in a HDRI environment texture.

 ### 🔳Texture/UV [^](#table)
 - [Poliigon Uber Mapping Node](https://www.dropbox.com/s/b8p5nmg7evqbsd6/PoliigonUberMapping_v1.0.blend): anti-tile node setup for blender. [[more info]](https://youtu.be/CQ9VmCN2EsE?t=456)